 If you catch a tagged fish, please return to the point of capture, call SUNTAG on 1800 077 001, and advise them of the tag number, species, recapture location, date and length.
 Here is more information and photos of the target species.

-- Department of Natural Resources and Mines – Water Services
+- Department of Natural Resources, Mines and Energy– Water Services

 - Hail Creek Mine Community Development Fund / Rio Tinto – O’Connell River Demonstration Reach Project

 - Australian Rivers Institute, Griffith University – O’Connell River Demonstration Reach Project

 Key Contact – Chris Dench